Top 9 gamification examples that show user engagement is the solution to app growth

 #7 Fintech app Navexa rewards engaged free trial users

 How do you create an active user base?
 Fintech app Navexa figured this out with one clever gamification feature.
-To reward free trial users with the highest engagement, every step of onboarding that is completed earns users an extra free trial day!
+To reward free trial users for completing the onboarding, every completed step of onboarding earns users an extra free trial day!
 In essence, Navexa is picking out its most engaged users early and getting them to stick around.

 onboarding gamified app

-#8 Peleton’s social features are a marvel of user engagement
+#8 Peloton’s social features are a marvel of user engagement

 gamification examples leaderboard fitness